Time-Varying Optimization of Networked Systems with Human Preferences: Performance Analysis

 \subsection{Average Constraint Violation}

 We now consider a bound on the violation of the constraint on the network output $\by^t$.
 To this end, we consider the so-called average constraint violation (ACV), which we define here as We note that some prior works in context (e.g.,~\cite{chen2018bandit,yi2020distributed}) consider the modified definition $\left[ \sum_{t=1}^T C^{t}(\by^{t}(\bx^t)) \right]^+$, which may lead to looser bounds.
-The expected $\mathrm{ACV}_T$ after $T$ iterations can be bounded as follows.

 \begin{theorem} Let Assumptions \ref{as:set_x}-\ref{as:error} hold.
 Then, the average constraint violation incurred by the algorithm \eqref{eq:OPD_case1} can be bounded as

 \end{theorem}

 The second and third terms of \eqref{eq:P5_T2a} exhibit the same asymptotic behavior of the dynamic regret under persistent variations and gradient errors, and with vanishing variations and errors.
 In case of vanishing variations and gradient errors, the bottlenecks are the two terms $T D_x L$ and $T B_\lambda \Omega B_x$, which make $\bbE[\mathrm{ACV}_T]/T$ behave as $\mathcal{O}(1)$.